-It takes time to develop awareness of satiety in your body.
+It takes time to develop an awareness of satiety in your body.
 Slowing down and paying attention to each mouthful provides you the opportunity to notice the subtle changes that are happening in your body while you eat.

 One cool example of this is being able to notice when the intensity of taste is fading away.
-Ever notice how the last part of a bag of chips isn’t quite an enjoyable as the first part?
-That’s not because you ‘ate too many chips’ (although maybe you did, but that’s your call).
+Ever notice how the last part of a bag of chips isn’t quite as enjoyable as the first part?
+That’s not because you ‘ate too many chips’ (although maybe you did, that’s your call).
 It’s because our taste buds acclimate to the taste and it all ends up a little ‘meh’ after a while.

 If you really like the taste of something, eating it mindfully and being able to walk away when that taste experience isn’t at its peak anymore is a great way to practice ‘portion control’ while still really enjoying what you’re eating and not feeling deprived.

-Mindful eating has also been found to reduced stress based inflammation.
+Mindful eating has also been found to reduced stress-based inflammation.
 Digestion is part of our parasympathetic nervous system, which is activated when we are relaxed, and eating slowly keeps it in a relaxed state.
 When the opposing sympathetic nervous system is activated, we are in an alert state and digestion takes a back seat as far as your body’s priorities go.